achyutgk23/disaster-response-project/README.md

 # **Packages and Installations**
 Clone the repository to run the project in local machine.
 Install the required dependencies listed below using pip, if not already installed.
 The packages required to run the project are
-- numpy
 - pandas
+- sqlalchemy
+- nltk
 - scikit-learn
+- pickle-mixin
-- nltk
+- flask
-- sqlalchemy
+- plotly
 - joblib

 ##### Clone the git repository